csc301-2023-fall/project-42-team-collab/deliverables/D1/planning.md

 1. As a manager of my company, I want to predefine a set of company values that I can use to acknowledge my employees.
 I will use the configuration feature in my application to define the company values.
 2. As a leader of a team, I want to be able to acknowledge what my team members did.
 I will use the kudos feature in my application to send a kudos to my teammate.
 This kudos will contain the name of the employee I sent to, my name, the company values that I have defined in the App earlier, and a message.
 3. As a manager of a team, I want to view the amount of kudos that a certain employee has received in the previous month.
 I will use this number to determine which employee should receive a bonus for being a great addition to our team.
+4. As a manager of a team, I want ot analyze the types of kudos that my team members have received.
+I will use this information to determine which company values are the most important to my team members.
-4. As an employee of a team, I want to request kudos from a specific manager because I have worked hard on a project with him/her.
+5. As an employee of a team, I want to request kudos from a specific manager because I have worked hard on a project with him/her.
 I will ask the application to send a notification that I requested for a kudos.
-5. As an employee of a team, I want to be able to view the kudos that I have received, and present it to another project manager to show that I am competent to undertake the newly proposed project.
+6. As an employee of a team, I want to be able to view the kudos that I have received, and present it to another project manager to show that I am competent to undertake the newly proposed project.

 #### Q5: Have you decided on how you will build it?
 Share what you know now or tell us the options you are considering.